 After five years of sculpting, erecting, and glass-elevator-making, the Townhouse has turned out unique in every way.
 With a revolving glass elevator inside a double helix and an interactive “digital atelier,” it blends the classic with the modern, I must say.
 “The term ‘townhouse’ encapsulates the unique aspect of this space.
 It’s very London, Boston, New York,” explains Michael Burke, chairman, and chief executive officer of Louis Vuitton.
 “We have the concept of the ‘Maison,’ which is very Latin.
 The ‘townhouse’ instead is an Anglo-Saxon concept.
 The space is welcoming, homey, but there is a sense of discovery and experience.”

 Created by architect suprême, French-born, Japan-based Gwenaël Nicolas, the place possesses an understated elegance.
-The interiors utilize materials such as leather, stone and wood and are in shades of sand, gold and tortoise shell.
-Yet, from its whimsical flower sculptures by Barnaby Barford, it acquires grand countenance.
-A glittering three-way mirror by Katsumi Hayakawa, resides in the building, very reminiscent of a Gustav Klimt painting.
+The interiors utilize materials such as leather, stone, and wood and are in shades of sand, gold, and tortoiseshell.
+Yet, from its whimsical flower sculptures by Barnaby Barford, it acquires a grand countenance.
+A glittering three-way mirror by Katsumi Hayakawa resides in the building, very reminiscent of a Gustav Klimt painting.
 Taking it, however, into futuristic realms is the fact that the ground floor houses a big wooden desk where customers can sit and explore the brand.
-Using an interactive screen they can get a peek into the list of products on offer and even read about Vuitton’s history and craftsmanship.
-The “digital atelier” also allows them to make wish lists that are automatically transferred to iPads of shop assistants.
+Using an interactive screen, they can get a peek into the list of products on offer and even read about Vuitton’s history and craftsmanship.
+The “digital atelier” also allows them to make wish lists that are automatically transferred to the iPads of shop assistants.

 [Via – WWD]